mkiel01/mkiel01/README.md

 ### Hi! <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="25px">

-I'm Michał, a first-year master's student of Informatics at AGH University of Science and Technology.
+I'm Michał, and I hold a **Master’s degree in Computer Science** from AGH University of Science and Technology, with research focused on the **security of Unix-based systems in cloud computing**.
+I also hold an **Engineering degree in Mechatronics**.

 </br>